nikitavoloboev/data/focusing/rules.md

 - Share images freely with [Imgur](https://imgur.com) (not tied to account) where direct linking doesn't work.
 - Copy screenshots to clipboard & paste for quick sharing.
 - Use package manager to install things.
 Keep packages updated.
-- Prefer to use dark mode as it's easier on the eyes.
-Unless in sunny area.
+- Change themes dynamically, prefer light themes (easier on the eyes).

 ## Trello